a16z-infra/sunlight/README.md

 If you input a public URL, Sunlight will generate:
 - A list of factual claims in the linked content
 - A critique of the bias, if any, in the content
-- An example of a shorter, unbiased version of the content
+- A pithy label for the perspective shown

 ## How to Contribute